 Easy To Get On And Off

 The Steel Sweat workout glove is a full workout glove that covers your entire hand and fingers up to the middle joint.
-This glove makes use of StretchAir performance material that allows for a flexible fit, enhanced ventilation and moisture wicking properties.Read more
+This glove makes use of StretchAir performance material that allows for a flexible fit, enhanced ventilation, and moisture-wicking properties.Read more

 9. Gladiator Gym Gear Neoprene

 The reverse of the glove features an open back fingerless design which allows for more flexibility and breathability.
-The glove features an integrated wrist support to enhance your level of support when going heavy on your lifts.
+The glove features integrated wrist support to enhance your level of support when going heavy on your lifts.
 Secure velcro straps ensure that you get a tight fit when you need it.
-The gloves is available in four colors; pink, green, gold and red.
+The gloves are available in four colors; pink, green, gold and red.